-HAVE A PROFESSIONAL TUNE YOUR HEATING SYSTEM
+HAVE A PROFESSIONAL EVALUATE AND TUNE YOUR HEATING SYSTEM

 All heating systems should be checked every year.
 Gas stoves should be checked every two years.
 Furnaces should have the filter changed at least every six months.
+A heating technician can let you know if your heating system needs replacing.